Robbie Williams: 2002–2005: Escapology and Intensive Care

-In October 2004, Williams released, Greatest Hits, a retrospective of his career, and also, to reveal the new tracks he had been working on with the then-new collaborator, Stephen Duffy.
-"Radio", the compilation's first single, debuted at number one in the UK Singles Chart (becoming Williams' sixth number-one hit).
-When the compilation was later released it debuted at number one in the UK and was the best selling album of the year in the UK and Europe.
+In October 2004, Williams released Greatest Hits, a retrospective of his career, which also contained new tracks he had been working on with then-new collaborator Stephen Duffy.
+"Radio", the compilation's first single, debuted at number one in the UK Singles Chart, becoming Williams' sixth number-one hit.
+When the compilation was released, it debuted at number one in the UK and was the best selling album of the year in the UK and Europe.
 Eight years after the release of "Angels", the British public voted it as the "Best Single of the Past Twenty-Five Years" at the 2005 Brit Awards.

 After touring Latin America in late 2004 for the promotion Greatest Hits, Williams started working on his sixth studio album.
 Recorded at his house in the Hollywood Hills, the album was co-written by Stephen Duffy over the course of 24 months.
 The album Intensive Care was launched in Berlin on 9 October.
 It became an international hit.
 In November 2005, Williams took home the MTV Europe Music Award for 'Best Male', but also, entered in The Guinness Book of World Records when he announced his World Tour for 2006, selling 1.6 million tickets in one single day.
-Williams kicked off his Close Encounters World Tour in South Africa in April 2006, when he finished his European leg of the tour.
-2.5 million people had seen the show, and after touring Latin America and Australia the numbers went up to 3 million.
+Williams kicked off his Close Encounters World Tour in South Africa in April 2006; when he finished his European leg of the tour, 2.5 million people had seen the show and, after touring Latin America and Australia, the numbers went up to 3 million.